sashinpivotal/java-assessment/README.md

 ## Task 8.1: Use LocalDate and Period classes
 - In the "Person" class, write "getAge()" method that returns the person's age in whole years (integer).
-  - This does not require any additional fields, the result can be calculated.
+  - This does not require any additional fields, the person's
+    age can be calculated.
-  - Take a look at the Javadoc of "LocalDate" class and "Period" class
+  - Take a look at the Javadoc of "LocalDate" class and "Period" class if necessary
 - Test-drive this in this client – write code to produce an output "\<name\> is \<age\> years old."